 In 1947, Dr. Claire Louise Caudill, with her nurse, Susie Halbleib, set up a physician practice in her native Morehead.
 Visiting patients in their homes and delivering babies occupied much of her time.
 It has been estimated that during her life, Dr. Louise (as she was called) delivered over 8,000 babies.
 Because there was no hospital, persons with more than minor ailments were sent to Lexington, Ashland or Cincinnati.
 To assure good medical care for the people of the area, Dr. Louise began her crusade to build a hospital in Morehead.
 Through Dr. Caudill's leadership and determination she gained sponsorship from the Sisters of Notre Dame - Covington Province.
 Along with the aid of the Northeast Kentucky Hospital Foundation and other farsighted citizens, the hospital concept became a reality.

-St. Claire Regional Medical Center opened on July 1, 1963.
+St. Claire Regional Medical Center opened its doors on July 1, 1963.
 The hospital, named for Dr. Claire Louise Caudill, is sponsored by the Sisters of Notre Dame and is a Catholic, not-for-profit hospital.

-Physicians and other staff joined Dr. Louise and the Sisters.
-Dr. Warren Proudfoot, a surgeon at the University of Kentucky, was instrumental in forming an affiliation with the University of Kentucky, thus providing much needed specialty services.
-A spirit of collaboration continues to exist among St. Claire Regional and other medical facilities.
+Since day one, St. Claire HealthCare and the University of Kentucky (UK) have had a strong relationship.
+Dr. Warren Proudfoot was instrumental in forming the affiliation with UK which has provided and continues to provide much needed specialty practices.
+A spirit of collaboration continues to exist among St. Claire HealthCare and other medical facilities.
 A dedication to the teaching and education of health professionals began during these early years.